 The Queen of Nigeria was represented by the Governor-General at the federal level, and by Governors in the three regions: Northern, Western, and Eastern.
 The Governors and the Governor-General were appointed by the monarch on the recommendation of the Nigerian Premiers and the Nigerian Prime Minister respectively.[1][26][28]

-The Royal Style and Titles Act, 1961 of the Nigerian Parliament granted the monarch a separate title in her role as Queen of Nigeria.[29]
+The Royal Style and Titles Act, 1961 of the Nigerian Parliament granted the monarch separate style and titles in her role as Queen of Nigeria.[29]

-Elizabeth II had the following styles in her role as the monarch of Nigeria:
+Elizabeth II had the following style and titles in her role as the monarch of Nigeria:

 Colloquially, the Queen was referred to as Oba Obirin (Yoruba: King Lady) by the people of Nigeria.[32]